 Most of the time, you’ll start the process with a genetic test.
 “Because of your genes, your doctor has an extra set of information that may help determine your treatment plan,” says Stefan C. Grant, MD, an oncologist at Wake Forest Baptist Medical Center in Winston-Salem, NC.

 The doctor may collect some of your blood or spit.
-If you have cancer, she may need to perform a procedure called a biopsy to remove a small piece of your tumor.
-She’ll send the samples to a lab for analysis.
+If you have cancer, they may need to perform a procedure called a biopsy to remove a small piece of your tumor.
+They’ll send the samples to a lab for analysis.

 - Do you smoke?